Skip over main navigation

 Choosing a school or college

-Getting the right school or college setting can be very important for children and young people with special educational needs
+Getting the right school or college setting can be very important for children and young people with SEN - learn more about the different types of schools and colleges

 • Transport to school or college